-Since 1983, he has been ministering as a full-time pastor; district youth coordinator; writer of a church health column for the Academy of Parish Clergy's Sharing the Practice: the Clergy Journal of the Academy of Parish Clergy and the Goldsboro District Newsletter; helping with conference and district youth events; serving on the conference health insurance committee; chairing the conference committee on disability concerns; serving on the board of diaconal ministry; teaching various district workshops; coordinating workers for a district Habitat for Humanity building project; and making presentations to Emmaus Walks.
-He and his wife of 29 years have two grown sons.
+As an ordained minister, John has been ministering as a pastor; a district youth coordinator; a writer of a church health column for the Academy of Parish Clergy's Sharing the Practice: the Clergy Journal of the Academy of Parish Clergy and the Goldsboro District Newsletter; a helper with conference and district youth events; serving on the NC Conference health insurance committee; chairing the NC Conference committee on disability concerns; serving on the NC Conference board of diaconal ministry; teaching various district workshops; coordinating workers for a district Habitat for Humanity building project; and making presentations to Emmaus Walks.
+He and his wife of 31 years have two grown sons.

 He views building a healthy church as a journey based on the Bible, empowered by the Holy Spirit and grounded in the grace of God in Christ.

 Author of Church Health For The Twenty-First Century A Biblical Approach.

 Copyright © 2019 churchealthdevelopment.com - All Rights Reserved.